spcl/dace/dace/frontend/python/README.md

 ### Issues with symbolic expressions

 - Symbolic expressions with complex numbers generate invalid code.
+This is due to the use of the SymPy library.
 - Data that have their value set by a symbolic expression may have wrong data type.

 Temporary workaround: Break symbolic expressions with many binary operations to simple ones,